zy-sunshine/vimrc/bundle/localvimrc/README.md

 ## Settings

-To change settings from their default add  similar line to your global |vimrc| file.
+To change settings from their default add  similar line to your global |vimrc|
+file.

 ``` {.vim}
 let g:option_name=option_value
 ```

+### The `g:localvimrc_enable` setting

+Globally enable/disable loading of local vimrc files globally.
+The behavior can be changed during runtime using the commands |LocalVimRCEnable| and
+|LocalVimRCDisable|.

+  - Value `0`: Disable loading of any local vimrc files.
+  - Value `1`: Enable loading of local vimrc files.
+  - Default: `1`

 ### The `g:localvimrc_name` setting

 List of filenames of local vimrc files.
 The given name can include a directory name such as ".config/localvimrc".

 Previous versions of localvimrc only supported a single file as string.
 This is still supported for backward compatibility.

+By default the local vimrc files are expected to contain vim script.
+For Neovim there is additional support for Lua.
+In order to use Lua code in the local vimrc, the file name must have the extension `.lua`.

   - Default: `[ ".lvimrc" ]`